madetech/handbook/guides/office/toilet.md

  - Keep paper towels and toilet paper off the floor
  - Put toilet paper in the toilet and paper towels in the bin.
 Do not flush paper towels
  - Consider making use of air freshener after using the toilet if you think it is needed

+### Wash your hands, your life depends on it

+Germs can surive on bathroom surfaces for a long time.
+Human feces can carry nasty things like E. coli, Shigella, Streptococcus, hepatitis A and E, norovirus, and others.

+Only around two thirds of people actually wash their hands after using the toilet.
+Think about that next time you're pair programming.

+To keep it simple, follow the rule of "If you entered the toilet, wash your hands".
+Rinsing with water is not enough.
+Use soap, and lather it properly, then rinse it off.

+Keep your hands clean, and keep Team Made Tech healthy.